P4RASTOO/Challenge_12/README.md

 The purpose of the analysis was to build a machine learning model to predict loan statuses (healthy loans vs. high-risk loans) based on financial information.
 The goal was to develop a predictive model that could assist in identifying loans that might be at a higher risk of defaulting.
 The data used in the analysis contained various financial attributes related to loans, such as loan amount, interest rate, credit score, debt-to-income ratio, employment status, and other relevant features.
 The target variable for prediction was the "loan_status," which contained binary values (0 and 1) representing whether the loan was re-paid or defaulted.

-The stages of the Machine Learning Process used include; Data loading and exploration: Load the dataset and explore its structure, statistics, missing values, and data types.
+The stages of the Machine Learning Process used include;
+1) Data loading and exploration: Load the dataset and explore its structure, statistics, missing values, and data types.
-Data preprocessing: Handle missing values, encode categorical variables, and scale numerical features if needed.
+2) Data preprocessing: Handle missing values, encode categorical variables, and scale numerical features if needed.
-Data splitting: Divide the dataset into training and testing sets for model evaluation.
+3) Data splitting: Divide the dataset into training and testing sets for model evaluation.
-Model selection and training: Select the appropriate algorithm (eg; Logistic Regression) and train the model on the training data.
+4) Model selection and training: Select the appropriate algorithm (eg; Logistic Regression) and train the model on the training data.
-Model evaluation: Assess the model's performance on the testing data using metrics like accuracy, precision, recall, and F1-score.
+5) Model evaluation: Assess the model's performance on the testing data using metrics like accuracy, precision, recall, and F1-score.
-Resampling (Oversampling): Use techniques like RandomOverSampler to balance classes and improve model performance on imbalanced datasets.
+6) Resampling (Oversampling): Use techniques like RandomOverSampler to balance classes and improve model performance on imbalanced datasets.

+Methods Used;
-Methods Used inlcude Logistic Regression which is a classification algorithm for binary classification problems.
+1) Logistic Regression that is a classification algorithm for binary classification problems.
 It models the relationship between the dependent variable (loan status) and independent variables (financial attributes) using the logistic function.
-Another methode used is RandomOverSampler that is a resampling technique used to balance imbalanced datasets by creating synthetic samples for the minority class (eg; high-risk loans) to match the majority class (eg; healthy loans).
+2) RandomOverSampler that is a resampling technique used to balance imbalanced datasets by creating synthetic samples for the minority class (eg; high-risk loans) to match the majority class (eg; healthy loans).

 ## Results